The Scope of Drunk Driving in Arkansas

 In Arkansas, impaired driving accounts for nearly 30 percent of roadway deaths, showing the prevalence and preventability of these tragedies.
 Fayetteville and Northwest Arkansas commonly see many drunk driving crashes at intersections near nightlife areas and college campuses, major roadways such as I-49 and U.S. 71, rural highways connecting smaller towns, and residential neighborhoods late at night.

-What Are Common Drunk Driving Accident Injuries?
+What Are Common Drunk Driving Accident Injuries in Fayetteville, AR?

 Unfortunately, drunk driving crashes often involve high speeds, erratic driving, and delayed braking, leading to catastrophic harm such as: